About Naples Community Orchestra

 2014 to 2021– Max Rabinovitsj

-2020 begins the 6th season with Max Rabinovitsj as our Artistic Director and Conductor.
+2021 saw Max Rabinovitsj retirement as NCO Artistic Director and Conductor.
 His virtuosity as a conductor and violinist has forever changed our organization.
 Bringing his expertise to our musicians has raised the level of our performances to rival the very best of the country’s community orchestras.
-We look forward to the 2020 Season with the expectation that this year will surpass previous seasons.
-Click here to learn more about Maestro Rabinovitsj.
+We were fortunate to have Max for eight seasons.
+He returns to Naples in January to conduct the season opener.
+Click here to learn more about Max Rabinovitsj.

 2008 to 2014 – Robert Dale Herrema